-For the particle tracking component, Mowi's in-house model UnPTRACK (Gillibrand, 2021) was used.
+For the particle tracking component, Mowi's in-house model UnPTRACK (Gillibrand, 2022) was used.
 The model used the hydrodynamic flow fields from the RiCOM model simulations.
-This model has been used previously to simulate sea lice dispersal (Gillibrand & Willis, 2007). the development of a harmful algal bloom (Gillibrand et al., 2016a) and the dispersion of cypermethrin from a fish farm (Willis et al., 2005).
+This model has been used previously to simulate sea lice dispersal (Gillibrand & Willis, 2007), the development of a harmful algal bloom (Gillibrand et al., 2016a) and the dispersion of cypermethrin from a fish farm (Willis et al., 2005).
 The approach for veterinary medicines is the same as for living organisms, except that medicine has no biological behaviour but instead undergoes chemical decay: the numerical particles in the model represent "droplets" of medicine of known mass, which reduces over time at a rate determined by a specified half-life.
 Particles are released at pen locations at specified times, according to a treatment schedule.
 The number of particles combined with their initial mass represents the mass of medicine required to treat a pen.
 The particles are then subject to advection, from the modelled flow fields, horizontal and vertical diffusion, and chemical decay.
-Concentrations of medicine can be calculated throughout the simulation and compared with relevant Environmental Quality Standards (EQS) e.g. 72 hours after the final treatment.
-Here, the dispersion of azamethiphos following a treatment scenario at Hellisay has been modelled to illustrate the quantities of medicine that disperse safely in the environment.
+Concentrations of medicine can be calculated throughout the simulation and compared with relevant EQS e.g. 72 hours after the final treatment.
+Here, the dispersion of azamethiphos following treatment scenarios at North Shore West have been modelled to illustrate the quantities of medicine that disperse safely in the environment.